 Because of our differing brains, each one of us really does live in our own little world.
 Reality depends on what actually happens (objective) and how our brains make sense of what happens (subjective).
-Although there are many commonalities across our realities, it cannot be assumed that anything is the same for everyone or even remotely close to it.
+Although there are many commonalities across our realities, it cannot be assumed that anything is the same for everyone.

 Well, you can’t literally change the past, of course.
-By modifying your perspective and feelings about about prior events, you differ their significance in your present life which can, in turn, allows you to modify your thoughts, behaviors, and future.
+By modifying your perspective and feelings about prior events, you differ their significance in your present life.
+This can, in turn, allow you to modify your thoughts, behaviors, and future.

 Because of neuroplasticity, a scientific truth of the last decade, your repeated thoughts, feelings, and behaviors actually shape your physical brain and its functioning.
 By changing your mindset, you CAN change your brain and reality.